chshkfb/SodditeNote/README.md

-# Take notes about something useful
+# Take notes about something usefull